srazash/RyOS/README.md

 ![](OK.png)

-*RyOS v0.0.1 indicating that it's "OK"... nobody truly knows what's Othis means, but there is a general sense of calm and inner peace as a result of it.
+*RyOS v0.0.1 indicating that it's "OK"... nobody truly knows what's this means, but there is a general sense of calm and inner peace as a result of it.
 Thank you, RyOS.*

 RyOS is a feature-poor, barely functioning operating system that provides zero in the way of security, stability or scalability.
 It's bleeding edge, non-existent file system can hold literally no data whatsoever, entirely negating the risk of any possible data loss or corruption, its next-generation kernel is a joke and doesn't really exist right now.
 Oh, and I make no promises about not bricking your expensive hardware...
 In other words, this is a hobby project which if ever compiled and run should **ONLY be run on a virtual machine**, and even then I make no promises.